IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 native Kubernetes objects, including interaction via `kubectl` and inclusion in role-based access control policies.

-Read more about what operators from this [Red Hat blog](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-operator).
+Read more about operators from this [Red Hat blog](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-operator).

 ## 2. What do operators do